SamGFrendo/Woody/readme.md

 4. Next up - a completed row or column shouldn't result in a win - it should clear that row or column... and add to the score.
 To do this I modified the win() function and changed its name to clear().
 I needed to modify the approach to the clear() function so that a column AND and a row would be cleared if the criteria was met for each of them.

+I ran into an issue with the first draft of the clear() function.
+I hardcode the set() function to be able to set two cells at the same time.
+This showed that the clear() function would only clear one column, if two columns were completed at the same time

 **************************************************************************************************************

 to do...

 5. Start adding objects of different types!
-- How am I going to store the objects - Do it in a different module
+- How am I going to store the blocks - Do it in a different file.
+These will be variables that are 2D arrays
-- How am I going to 'place' the objects
+- How am I going to 'place' the objects <---- This is going to be super difficult!

+I need to think about the set() function - I have the cell clicked, and I need to modify it so it adds more than one thing - first I can just hard code it to add more than one thing.

 6. I should add function descriptions to all of the functions

+7. I should probably move

 (It would be nice to be able to place the marker before the alert that tells you what has happened...)

 Things to find out a little more about...
 1. The 'this' keyword in functions
 2. [].filter
-3.

-I should think about how to create the different shaped block objects Woody objects

-block objects.

-X - 1x1 square

-XX - 2x2 square
-XX

-XXX - 3x3 square
-XXX
-XXX

-Rows...

-XX 2x1 row

-XXX

-XXXX

-XXXXX

-columns...

-X 1x2 column
-X

-X
-X
-X

-X
-X
-X

-l-shapes...

-X
-XX

-X
-X
-XXXX

-XX
- X

-XXX
-  X
-  x
+3. Splitting code across multipe files
+4. Different between innerHTML and textContent